tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/2-functions-as-values.md

     f(s.toUpperCase());
 ```

-It knows that it can apply `f`, because uppercasing a string also returns a
+TypeScript knows that it can apply `f`, because uppercasing a string also
-string, and it defines `f` so that it takes a string.
-Let's define a couple of
+returns a string, and it defines `f` so that it takes a string.
+Let's define a
-functions that we can pass as arguments to `uppercaseWithF`:
+couple of functions that we can pass as arguments to `uppercaseWithF`:

 ```typescript
 const emphasize = (s: string): string => `_${s}_`;